C3real-kill3r/Seven_elleven/readme.md

 ### Installing

-* clone the project on your local machine
+* clone the project to your local machine
 * when in the project directory on your local machine, create a virtual environment
 ```
 virtualenv --python=python3 venv